thedirtyd/yet-another-media-player/README.md

 ## Basic Usage

-Add the card to your Lovelace dashboard using YAML (for custom chip/entity names) or the UI (for default entity names):
+Add the card to your Lovelace dashboard using YAML (for custom chip/entity names) or the UI (for default entity names).

+You can use music assistant actions in conjunction with "current" as the entity id and it will target whatever the current entity that is displayed in the card (e.g.: genres)

 ```yaml
 type: custom:yet-another-media-player